cloudmesh-community/book/chapters/msg/graphql.md

 returned, but that the array cannot be null and also none of the items in the array can be null.

-:o: TODO: Gregor came till here

 ### Scalar Types

 Graphql supports the following scalar types:

-* String: UTF8 characters
+* `String`: UTF8 characters
-* Int: 32 bit signed integer
+* `Int`: 32 bit signed integer
-* Float: Double precision floating point value
+* `Float`: Double precision floating point value
-* Boolean: true or false
+* `Boolean`: true or false
-* ID: Represents a unique identifier which can be used as a key to fetch the object
+* `ID`: Represents a unique identifier which can be used as a key to fetch the object

 ### Enumeration Types

-Enums also are scalar types which define certain set of restricted values.
-When a graphql schema defines a field of enum type, we expect that field's value to be one of the enum values only.
+`Enums` also are scalar types which define a certain set of restricted values.
+When a graphql schema defines a field of enum type, we expect that the field's value be of the type enum values only.
+An example of an enum type is

 ```graphql
 enum FuelType {